Koodous/docs.koodous.com/docs/yara/androguard.md

 # Filters

-Filters of an application are use to detect broadcast of the itself or other apps.
+Filters of an application are used to detect broadcasts of itself or other apps.

 ```
 androguard.filter(regex)